-V-Moda’s Crossfire II are the all-around headphones I didn’t know I’d like… with a catch
+V-Moda’s Crossfade II are the all-around headphones I didn’t know I’d like, but with a catch

 Throughout all of those songs, with an attentive pair of ears, you can pick apart the melody or beat from the vocals.
 It’s more a feeling than understanding the layers of sound and just letting it play through — it feels incredible.

 Bass is deep and rich but easily discernible from raspy to high-pitched vocals.
 The mids are present throughout an entire track, but never take front stage, which is personally how I prefer to listen to music.
-It’s worth noting that even though the Crossfire II is a pricey bit of hardware, it doesn’t include noise-cancellation, which does have a slight impact on sound quality.
+It’s worth noting that even though the Crossfade II is a pricey bit of hardware, it doesn’t include noise-cancellation, which does have a slight impact on sound quality.

 Regarding design: High build quality isn’t indicative of something beautiful.
 Neither is the V-Moda’s $330 price.
-That is to say, the Crossfire II isn’t as elegant a piece of hardware as Bang & Olufsen, harmon/kardon, Master & Dynamic or Beyerdynamic have put out in recent years — you get the idea.
+That is to say, the Crossfade II isn’t as elegant a piece of hardware as Bang & Olufsen, harmon/kardon, Master & Dynamic or Beyerdynamic have put out in recent years — you get the idea.

 Although… you can remove the plates on the ear cups and buy replacements in a variety of colors and patterns, meaning that these headphones are customizable.
 In an odd way, this makes up for the lack of aesthetically pleasing design.

-However, I give V-Moda full credit for the Crossfire II’s portability; folding them up and throwing them into the carrying case shrinks their footprint considerably.
+However, I give V-Moda full credit for the Crossfade II’s portability; folding them up and throwing them into the carrying case shrinks their footprint considerably.
 Similarly, I have to applaud V-Moda’s decision to stick with physical and dedicated play/pause and volume up/down keys.
 Touch-sensitive controls on headphones are still hit-and-miss, so it makes sense they went with what actually works.

 Now, if you’re like me, you never recharge your headphones until they die on you.
-In the Crossfire II’s case, this is often around the 13-hour mark, which is close to V-Moda’s suggested 14+ hours, but is also shorter than the 20-hour mark I’ve been seeing in similarly specced over-ear headphones.
+In the Crossfade II’s case, this is often around the 13-hour mark, which is close to V-Moda’s suggested 14+ hours, but is also shorter than the 20-hour mark I’ve been seeing in similarly specced over-ear headphones.

 Bottom line